 By 1960 the Credit Union had reached its first $1 million in deposits and Mr. Coyle became its first paid manager.
 The following year the first off-campus branch was opened in Corvallis, Oregon at 1605 N.W.
 Monroe.

 Gone are the days when members had to be affiliated with Oregon State University.
 Today, Oregon State Credit Union is a thriving financial cooperative able to help even more communities.
 Yes, we’ve grown, but the relationship between savers and borrowers still keeps us strong, as it did in those early shoebox days.

 Our guiding principles

 Vision – Creating financial solutions to make lives better

 Values – Member focus, integrity, passion, education, cooperative spirit, social responsibility

 While both credit unions and banks offer similar products and services (checking, credit cards, mortgages, etc.), it is important to understand how credit unions are unique and different, and why we remain a necessary and extremely popular financial alternative for millions of Americans.

 Not-for-profit – Credit unions are not-for-profit financial cooperatives.
 We exist to serve our members, not to deliver a profit to stockholders.
 Unlike other financial institutions, credit unions do not issue stock or pay dividends to outside stockholders.
-Instead, earnings are returned to our members in the form of additional locations, more service, lower or no fees, and competitive interest rates.
+Instead, earnings are returned to members in the form of competitive financial offerings, more service and convenience.